svviz/svviz/docs/commandline.rst

 The default settings are typically correct for Illumina data.
 Read orientation and insert sizes will be inferred for each input library.
 Sequencing platforms that have a substantially higher error rate than Illumina may need adjusting of the ``--aln-quality`` option.

-- ``--pacbio`` for pacific biosciences sequencing (because PacBio sequencing is typically of lower base-quality than Illumina sequencing, this preset changes the ``--aln-quality`` option as well to retain lower quality alignments as support for the Ref and Alt alleles)
+- ``--pacbio`` for pacific biosciences sequencing (because PacBio sequencing is typically of lower base-quality than Illumina sequencing, this preset changes the ``--aln-quality`` option to retain lower quality alignments as support for the Ref and Alt alleles)

 The ``--min-mapq`` option specifies the mapping quality threshold; reads with mapq (this is set during the original genome-wide mapping by bwa, bowtie, etc) below this threshold will be discarded during pre-processing.
 A similar argument, ``--pair-min-mapq``, can be used instead to require that at least one read end out of a read pair must have a mapq exceeding this value.